garrettrayj/den/README.md

 - OPML import and export for sharing subscriptions
 - Light and dark theme options
 - History view with search for finding previously visited links
-- Adjustable history retention period
-- Fast, clean, simple interface created around one rule: The user has full control over content and updates.
+- Simple app created around one rule: Users have full control over content and updates

 ## Release Notes